-Board Committees: Audit and Compensation
+Director Since: 2017 Board Committees: Audit and Compensation Age: 62

-Ms. Holmgren is a seasoned executive with over 30 years of experience in the storage, software, computer systems, and management consulting industries.
+Ms. Holmgren is a seasoned executive with over 35 years of experience in the storage, software, computer systems, and management consulting industries.
 In her management consulting practice, she provides functional and general management expertise to her client's business - often serving in interim executive roles.
-Ms. Holmgren worked as a Senior Vice President at Sun Microsystems, and is currently a Chief Officer at Automation Anywhere.
+Ms. Holmgren worked as a Senior Vice President at Sun Microsystems, CEO at Mendicino Software and was COO at Automation Anywhere.
 Ms. Holmgren has a bachelor's degree in Industrial Engineering from California Polytechnic State University, and holds an MBA from Stanford University.
+Ms. Holmgren was also a director of Alliance of Chief Executives.